Lucia's Blog: 2020-04-19

 I. GOD HAS FILLED US FULL!

-We spend all of our time being busy looking for a life that is just a dream made up in our minds rather than being content with how our God fills our lives.
-That awesome God who is the Creator of the universe and who breathed into us the breath of life.
-We do not care to stop and listen to His voice through His Word that our souls might be filled by Him with all His riches.
-We do not care that we dwell in God's presence being filled with His overflowing Grace.
-Do you know that this is what God expects of us?
+We often spend our time chasing after an idealized life that exists only in our minds instead of finding contentment in the presence of God, who created the universe and breathed life into us.
+We must stop and listen to His voice through His Word, which is meant to fill our souls with His riches.
+We fail to recognize that we dwell in God's presence, where we can be filled with His overflowing grace.
+Have you considered that this is what God expects of us?

 • What Does God Expect of Us?